xbelanch/all/README.md

 # all

-Another Linked List only for aficionado and useless C programming.
+Another ADT Linked List only for aficionado and useless C programming.

 ## References